louisampam79/hello-World/README.md

 # hello-World
-This is my first scrpt
+This is my first script